 Those people without a Medicare card are not eligible for any rebate and therefore responsible for the full fee for any consult or treatment.

-Fertility SA accepts credit card payments, Visa, MasterCard, Amex and direct funds transfer.
+Fertility SA accepts credit card payments, Visa, MasterCard and direct funds transfer.
 If making a direct funds transfer please contact us for the banking details.
-If you are interested in the Compassionate Release of Super (CRS) program, you are able to contact https://mysupercare.com.au/
+If you are interested in the Compassionate Release of Superannuation (CRS) program please refer to the Australian Tax Office (ATO) website.

-For any additional information please contact us at [email protected]
+For any additional information please contact us here.

 A gap payment enables you to make a reduced payment upfront and receive the Medicare Safety rebate afterwards.
 Be aware this payment has a 4-6 week wait to be processed.
 If possible we advise full payment upfront and the Medicare and Safety net rebates will be transferred directly into your account 2-7 days following egg collection.

-For those patients undergoing Fertility preservation due to a cancer illness we offer a Fertility preservation assistance program (FPAP) please talk to one of our administrative team members if this applies to you [email protected]
+For those patients undergoing Fertility preservation due to a cancer illness we offer a Fertility preservation assistance program (FPAP) please talk to one of our administrative team members here if this applies to you.